bwaidelich/Wwwision.ImportService/README.md

 *Note:* The syntax looks like the method has to be static, but that's not the case.
 It just has to satisfy PHPs `is_callable()` function

 ## Validate configuration

-Configuration for this package is verbose and thus error prone.
+Configuration for this package is verbose and thus error-prone.
 The settings can be validated against a schema via the following command:

 ```bash